Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 Now, if I'm reading this right, we're being told that a relative of the first patient might have also contracted Ebola.

-The first person to be diagnosed with Ebola in America was initially sent home with antibiotics after doctors failed to recognize symptoms of the deadly disease.
+From the UK Telegraph, the first person to be diagnosed with Ebola in America was initially sent home with antibiotics after doctors failed to recognize symptoms of the deadly disease.

-Now you notice, you notice how the rest of the drive-by media have not been reporting this minor detail.
+Now, you notice, you notice how the rest of the drive-by media have not been reporting this minor detail.

-This is in the UK telegraph.
+This is in the UK Telegraph.

-Now, again, we have been told we have nothing to worry about with Ebola because the symptoms are so easy to recognize, and we have better medical systems than anywhere in the world.
+Now, again, we have been told we have nothing to worry about with Ebola because the symptoms are so easy to recognize.

 And we got the serum, except we're out of it.